 WREMO's position on tsunami sirens

-WREMO, the National Emergency Management Agency, GNS Science and New Zealand’s Tsunami Working Group all agree with international best practice that tsunami sirens are inappropriate as a warning system in regions subject to local sourced tsunami.
+WREMO, the National Emergency Management Agency (NEMA), GNS Science and New Zealand’s Tsunami Working Group, all agree with international best practice that tsunami sirens are inappropriate as a warning system in regions subject to local sourced tsunami.

-The time it takes for scientists to determine whether an earthquake has created a tsunami threat and then send out official warnings can be longer than the time it takes for a local source tsunami to reach the coast.
+- The time it takes for scientists to determine whether an earthquake has created a tsunami threat, then send out official warnings can be longer than the time it takes for a local source tsunami to reach the coast.
 A tsunami could arrive in as little as 10 minutes.

-In other cases people have either ignored sirens or delayed evacuation due to former false alarms.
+- In some cases, people have either ignored sirens or delayed evacuation due to former false alarms.
 This is especially true in places where the sirens are triggered automatically without a human decision.

 Lower Hutt has sirens which were installed in the 1970’s for flood warnings, not tsunami.
 There are sirens in Manor Park and Wainuiomata, which are not in any tsunami evacuation zone.
-If these sirens are activated, they tell you that something is happening, is going to happen, or has happened and that you should listen to the radio and seek further information on your local council websites, wremo.nz, or on social media.
+If these sirens are activated you should listen to the radio and seek further information on your local council websites, wremo.nz, or on social media.
 They won't be used for tsunami in the future.

 Don’t rely on others to tell you want to do.
 If an earthquake is longer than a minute, or strong enough to knock you off your feet, then you need to get gone immediately.
 A large earthquake is the only warning you will receive in the Wellington region that a local source tsunami is on the way.
 If it's long OR strong - GET GONE!